M370D1/CourseProjectSchoolAPI/README.md

 Corresponding log entries with detailed debug info

 Note: This project is for educational and demo purposes and assumes access to the School API endpoints with valid authentication.

-   During the testing process, several automated BDD tests have failed, revealing important bugs within the School API.
-Specifically, it was found that the API allows the creation of multiple classes with the same name, which can lead to data ambiguity.
-Additionally, a student can be added to a class using an invalid class_id, indicating insufficient validation.
-Another issue was detected where a grade can be added to a subject even when the required student_id is missing.